-REVISING EXISTING LEGISLATION: A KEY ACTION UNDER THE FARM TO FORK STRATEGY food system", in which animal welfare was identified as a key area of action.
+REVISING EXISTING LEGISLATION: A KEY ACTION UNDER THE FARM TO FORK STRATEGY

+In 2020, as a cornerstone of the 'EU Green Deal' (EGD), the European Commission adopted its Farm to Fork (F2F) Strategy to achieve a "fair, healthy and environmentally sustainable food system", in which animal welfare was identified as a key area of action.
 Accordingly, a comprehensive revision of EU animal welfare was announced.
 The conclusions of the animal welfare legislation Fitness Check carried out in preparation for the revision proposal and published in October 2022, clearly indicated that current EU animal welfare legislation is no longer fit for purpose.22 Outdated and unscientific, this legislation reflects an understanding of animals and their health and well-being which many scientists and the vast majority of EU citizens simply do not agree with.23 Indeed, societal expectations on animal welfare, as the Commission clearly recognised, are no longer limited to the need to minimise animal suffering, demanding instead that animals are enabled to live dignified lives, free to express their natural inclinations and behaviours (see Box 1 above).